 A money mule is someone who illegally transfers money from one country to another, often as a part of a scam or fraud.
 Money mules are often recruited through online ads or social media posts, and they’re typically promised payment in return for their services.

 Unfortunately, many people don’t realize that Money Laundering Act is a crime until it’s too late.
-And even if they do realize what they’re doing is illegal, many money mules feel like they have no other choice but to continue working because they need the money.
+And even if they realize what they’re doing is illegal, many money mules feel like they have no choice but to continue working because they need the money.

 Money mules are often young and inexperienced, making them easy targets for scammers.
 They may not know how to protect themselves from being scammed, or they may not know the risks involved in money laundering.

 Money laundering is often used to finance terrorist activities.
 Terrorists need money to buy weapons and supplies and a way to move money around without being caught.
 Money laundering provides a perfect solution because it allows terrorists to hide their money from authorities.

 Money laundering is a serious crime that can result in severe penalties.
 It’s important to be aware of the risks involved in money laundering and to take steps to protect yourself from being scammed.
 If you think you may be involved in money laundering, please get in touch with a legal professional for help.

 Forbes, Basel AML Public Index 2021, Tookitaki, Bloomberg, Fenergo, Compliance Week, Compliance Week, Finance Feeds, ETF trends, Cointelegraph, Europol, Reuters, Reuters, ZDNet, Ciphertrace, Ciphertrace, Ciphertrace, Marketsandmarkets, Statista, Grand View Research, Urbantaphouse, Finance Magnates, SaaS Scout, Tookitaki, Businesswire, Businesswire, US Money Laundering Facts, Legal Jobs.